epfl-ada/ada-2023-project-patterndetectives/README.md

 | Task 3 | Keren |
 | Everythin else | Whole team |

-The collaboration plan was respected, everyone answered their question except for the last question which was deemed to hard.
+The collaboration plan was respected, everyone answered their question except for the last question which was deemed too hard.

+# Contributions of each team member
+- Adrien Vauthey: Worked on some of the data analysis, created the dataframe of pairs of actors, answered questions 6, 7 and 9.
+- Kaan Uçar:
+- Elias Naha:
+- Keren Bensoussan:
+- Julien Ars: